How we raise our money

 Thanks to the Wellcome Trust Grant for the CMN Research received at the end of 2009, Caring Matters Now was required to pay a smaller percentage of our funds than originally anticipated to research.

 So, the trustees agreed to use some of the funds to develop and produce the age specific support materials, update the medical information booklet/leaflets, strengthen our brand awareness and web presence and increase our branded merchandise.
-We were able to increase the number of family days across the UK and organise a regional support network training and information day.
+We were able to increase the number of family days across the UK and organise a support network training and information day.

 CMN research and support